Ziwi01/proveasio/Usages.md

   </div>
 </details>

+#### Diff current file with different file on another branch

+Sometimes you need to diff a file you're working on, with different branch, but on different branch the file has either different name, or is located elsewhere.

+To do this, run:

+`:Gvdiff <branch_name>:<relative_file_path>`

+#### Conflicts resolve

+If you get any conflicts after the merge, you can run `:DiffviewOpen`, which will show conflicts at the top, and it will use a 3-way diff (3 windows split: with current branch changes, final output and with incoming branch changes).

+For simple conflict resolve you can also use Lazygit (see Lazygit section)

 #### Checkout branch

 Quickly checkout any branch with `<Space>gb`.
 Checkout to specific commit with `<Space>gc`.
 Checkout specific commit for current file with `<Space>gC`